compose-spec/compose-spec/05-services.md

 `volumes` defines mount host paths or named volumes that must be accessible by service containers.

-If the mount is a host path and is only used by a single service, it MAY be declared as part of the service definition instead of the top-level `volumes` key.
+If the mount is a host path and is only used by a single service, it may be declared as part of the service definition instead of the top-level `volumes` key.

 To reuse a volume across multiple services, a named